-One of the sport’s best-known women drivers, Candice Jolly has built a huge fan following in a short time on the Advance Auto Parts Monster Jam® tour.
+One of the sport’s best-known female drivers, Candice Jolly has built a huge fan following in a short time on the Advance Auto Parts Monster Jam® tour.
 Jolly’s been raised in a family that loves motorsports and most of her family participates in many different types of racing.
-Her sister, Courtney Jolly has also driven in Advance Auto Parts Monster Jam competitions.
+Her sister, Courtney Jolly has also driven in Monster Jam competitions.
 Jolly has not only built a large fan base in North America, she has also become one of the sport’s most popular drivers on the World Tour, having competed several times outside of the United States.
 Known for her big smile and bubbly personality, Jolly is a big hit, both on the track and during the Party in the Pits.

 Q&A with Candice Jolly